braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings.md

 page_order: 3
 layout: dev_guide
 guide_top_header: "App Settings"
-guide_top_text: "This is where you can manage global setting for your app group, custom events, and more.
+guide_top_text: "This is where you can manage global settings for your app group, custom events, and more.
 Developers may find the Developer Console useful, while marketers may want to set up custom events and attributes."
-description: "This is where you can manage global setting for your app group, custom events, and more.
+description: "This is where you can manage global settings for your app group, custom events, and more.
 Developers may find the Developer Console useful, while marketers may want to set up custom events and attributes."

 guide_featured_title: "Section Articles"
 guide_featured_list: